kimbilaontoast/kimbilaontoast.github.io/_posts/2024-07-31-this-is-kimbila.md

 I'm writing this after a very long hiatus of not publishing on this blog.
 I'll be remedying that moving forward with more regular posts.

-I’d like this blog, essentially, to be about sharing experiences, stories, and little bits and pieces that provide inspiration to you, dear reader, as we practice the path together.
-Sometimes we may feel lonely on the path, but *kalyāṇamitta* come in many forms, one of them being a blog.
+I’d like this blog, essentially, to be about sharing stories, experiences, commentary and reflection - little bits and pieces to provide solidarity and inspiration to you, dear reader, as we practice the path together in times of trouble.
+This time we're living in is intense, but *kalyāṇamitta* come in many forms, one of them being a blog.

 On 16 May 2024 I ordained for a second time as a monk, under my former name, Kimbila.
 The transition back into robes and integration into the saṅgha has me reflecting on the meaning of my role as a monastic, as well as the larger patterns I see in Buddhist communities.